-“You don’t have to go from doing nothing to running marathons,” says Quentin Youmans, M.D., a cardiology fellow at the Northwestern University Feinberg School of Medicine.
+“You don’t have to go from doing nothing to running marathons,” says Quentin Youmans, M.D., assistant professor of medicine at the Northwestern University Feinberg School of Medicine.
 “In fact, the biggest leap in benefit comes from doing nothing to doing something.
 Just start by dedicating yourself to doing some activity every day to get your body moving.”

-Yet a 2014 survey found that over a quarter (27.5 percent) of people older than 50 said they did no physical activity (other than their job) in the past month.
-Among the older age group — 75 years and up — just over one-third (35.3 percent) of people said the same thing.
+A 2014 survey found that more than a quarter (27.5 percent) of people older than 50 said they did no physical activity (other than their job) in the past month.
+Among the older age group — 75 and up — more than one-third (35.3 percent) of people said the same thing.